JuneSYi/CloudPractice/vprofileoncloud/README.md

 16. Test: https://<hostvaluefromstep#15>.domainname.com
 17. For auto-scaling, created image out of app ec2 instance
 18. Created a launch configuration (soon to be migrated to launch template)

+# Prerequisites
+#
+- JDK 1.8 or later
+- Maven 3 or later
+- MySQL 5.6 or later

+# Technologies
+- Spring MVC
+- Spring Security
+- Spring Data JPA
+- Maven
+- JSP
+- MySQL
+# Database
+Here,we used Mysql DB
+MSQL DB Installation Steps for Linux ubuntu 14.04:
+- $ sudo apt-get update
+- $ sudo apt-get install mysql-server

+Then look for the file :
+- /src/main/resources/accountsdb
+- accountsdb.sql file is a mysql dump file.we have to import this dump to mysql db server
+- > mysql -u <user_name> -p accounts < accountsdb.sql